9 Questions You Can Never Ask In A College Interview

 This information was probably given to you after you hit “submit” on your application, either in the form of a “thank you for applying” page or in a confirmation email sent to you as soon as you applied.
 If all else fails, a simple Google search or quick look on the university website would easily give you the decision date, so it’s not worth asking this during your college interview.
 Besides, your interviewer probably has nothing to do with the application process, so he or she may not know the decision date.

 When you’re in your college interview, you want to stress that your primary motivation for attending that university is to learn, not goof around and party.
 If you ask about the party atmosphere on the campus, you don’t seem like a serious candidate who is ready to work hard.
 Plus, many college parties involve underage drinking and drug use.
 You don’t want to insinuate to your interviewer that you want to be around or participate in those activities.
+Still, social life is an important part of determining your fit at a given university.
+While you don’t want to stress the party scene, it can always be a good idea to ask about what students do in their free time.

 Granted, many colleges and universities have a reputation for their excellent sports teams or campus culture that revolves around sports.
 If this is the case with the university you are interviewing with, it is okay to mention it during the interview.
 However, you don’t want to make it seem like the sports culture is the only reason you want to attend that university.
 Keep your questions focused on academics so you come across as a bound and determined applicant.
+That being said, if your interviewer is genuinely interested in sports, a quick tangent can help you to connect with them in an authentic and light-hearted way.

 Bringing It All Together